FSF Licensing & Compliance Team

 Copyright & Compliance

-- The Free Software Foundation holds the copyright to many GNU packages, such as GCC and EMACS.
+- The Free Software Foundation holds the copyright to many GNU packages, such as GCC and GNU Emacs.
 When hackers contribute to these projects, we ask that they assign their copyright to enable us to enforce the license.
-For questions about assigning to the FSF, please contact us at firstname.lastname@example.org.
+Visit our Contributor's FAQ guide to learn more about the process and read our article FSF Copyright Handling to better understand why we take this approach.
+For any questions about assigning to the FSF, please contact us at email@example.com.

 - The FSF can only enforce the license on works to which we hold the copyright, but we can still help bring about compliance even when the copyright lies elsewhere.
 If you need help with enforcement, please don’t hesitate to contact us at firstname.lastname@example.org.